 - 141 Introduction to Biostatistics (Su; 5 units)

-- 142 Introduction to Probability and Statistics in Biology & Public Health (F, Sp; 4 units) - For students declaring Fa16 and beyond, this course is no longer accepted to meet the elective requirement.
+- 142 Introduction to Probability and Statistics in Biology & Public Health (F, Sp; 4 units) - Note: For students who have completed Math 10A/B, or Stat 2 or 20, this course is not accepted to meet the elective requirement.

-- 131A Statistical Inferences for Social and Life Scientists (F, Sp; 4 units) - For students declaring Fa16 and beyond, this course is no longer accepted to meet the elective requirement.
+- 131A Statistical Inferences for Social and Life Scientists (F, Sp; 4 units) - Note: For students who have completed Math 10A/B, or Stat 2 or 20, this course is not accepted to meet the elective requirement.

 Approved Courses but NOT Regularly Offered